Want to know the best things to do in Ubud Bali? Read on for my top picks.

 I spent 3 weeks in Ubud, Bali and it was every bit as incredible as you’d expect.
 The city was made famous by Elizabeth Gilbert’s “Eat Pray Love.”
 Since then, it’s been a hub for yogis and anyone seeking a spiritual reset from the pressures of daily life.

-Ubud is the heart of the island.
+Ubud is the heart of the island and is a must-see stop on any Bali itinerary.
 It’s located in the very middle of Bali, surrounded by lush green rice fields and mountains.
 It’s densely populated, with traffic from motorbikes, cars and pedestrians mashing together in a chaotic flow.

 Staying here is incredibly affordable.
-I was at a homestay with an en suite bathroom, AC and strong WiFi for the grand total of $14/night (click here to book your stay at the Umah Dajane Guest House).
+I was at a homestay with an en suite bathroom, AC and strong WiFi for the grand total of $14/night — click here to book your stay.

 Food and souvenirs are just as cheap.
 A meal at a restaurant will cost you less than $10, drinks included, and a nice dress could cost you $5-$15 depending on your haggling skills.
 You won’t need to pack much for Bali.
 Besides causing a problem for transport, a checked bag can cost you more than a night at a hotel!

 The people in Ubud are incredibly friendly and accommodating, despite having their home run over with tourists.
 The Balinese people believe in karma, and they’ll treat you the way they want to be treated.